 Some estate agents are more proactive than others at chasing up the progress of a sale.
 Sometimes, somebody misses an important cost involved (such as Stamp Duty) and suddenly finds they don’t have as much money for a purchase as they thought.

 If somebody in the chain is moving out of rented accommodation the timing of everyone’s move may be determined by their rental notice period.
 This is a frequent cause of unexpected delays.

-Without somebody actively chasing, the buying and selling process can seem interminable.
+Without somebody actively chasing, the buying and selling process for property can seem interminable.

 And after completion, is that it?

 If you don’t choose the right conveyancer your problems may begin when you move in.
 Simmering disputes with neighbours, restrictions on the use of the property, access rights and consent, unauthorised alterations.
 These are just some of the issues that you could face, but shouldn’t if the team handling your purchase does their job properly.